-This lesson is the first of a series of lessons entitled 'Legacy of the Holocaust'.
+This lesson is the first of four lessons entitled 'Legacy of the Holocaust'.
 The second in this series is The first year.
 Teachers wishing to explore the wider societal effects of the Holocaust may wish to also make use of The void lesson.